hsk81/protobuf-rpc-js/README.md

 #### Run:

-Once compilation is done, you can run it with e.g.:
+Once compilation is done, you can run it with:

 ```bash
 cd pb-rpc-js.git && ./example/server/py/rpc-server --logging